Abstract Mentor Program

 • Mentors will not make any edits/changes in submitted abstracts.

-Community Groups & people with Lived Experience Abstract Mentor Program
+Community Groups & People with Lived/Living Experience Abstract Mentor Program

 The program is completely independent of the abstract review and selection process.